scriptnull/waymond/README.md

 # waymond
-Autoscale Anything Anywhere All at once!
+Autoscale Anything Anywhere All at once! :eyes: